 - Whisk together the olive oil, garlic powder, onion powder, ground black pepper, and salt.
 Set aside.

 - Add the sliced cucumber and onions to a large mixing bowl.
-Set aside one tablespoon of the toasted walnuts, and add the rest to the bowl with the cucumber.
-Set aside one tablespoon of the feta and add the rest to the bowl with the cucumbers and walnuts.
+Set aside 1/4 cup of the toasted walnuts, and add the rest to the bowl with the cucumber.
+Set aside two tablespoons of the feta and add the rest to the bowl with the cucumbers and walnuts.

 - Poor over the olive oil mixture and toss well to coat.

 - Plate and garnish with the remaining walnuts, feta, and some chopped parsley if desired.